alihassan0/santorini/README.md

 The other way to win is to box in your opponent so he cannot move

 ## team
-abdelrahman Mahmoud
+- abdelrahman Mahmoud
-Karim Elshikh
+- Karim Elshikh
-Ali Hassan
+- Ali Hassan

+## AI
-## the game has an AI mode where you can play against an AI player with three diffrent difficulties . the AI algorithm is AlphaBeta pruning with a depth up to 5 levels
+the game has an AI mode where you can play against an AI player with three diffrent difficulties . the AI algorithm is AlphaBeta pruning with a depth up to 5 levels

 ## link of executable
 https://www.dropbox.com/s/e2poknuz2plqira/finalGameObfs.jar